AdrianPata/crono.ski/CronoStart/I2C Gateway/README.md

 ### To Do

 * Create some variables which will contain the maximum space ocupied in buffer?
 This could be used to see if the buffer is enough.
+* IRQ will trigger only once until a command reset.